sulla80

 Provenance: Former inventory of the Munich coin dealer Karl Kress before 1986.

-This next coin is from over 100 years later.
-I didn't realize that this was an electrum coin when I purchased it on EBay years ago, I assumed it was a silver stater.
+I didn't realize that this next coin was electrum coin when I purchased it on EBay years ago, I assumed it was a silver stater.
 While there is a slight gold color on the surface it is clearly not very pure gold.
 This 7.2g, 20.3mm stater is the only electrum coin I have from the Kingdom of Bosporus

 KINGS of BOSPORUS, Rhescuporis IV, with Philip I circa AD 242/3-276/7, Billion Stater (20.3mm, 7.2 g).